Retirement Planning for Couples: 3 Traps to Avoid

-At this point, Scott would be fine playing with grandkids every single day of his life.
-That’s not what I would choose.
+At this point, Taylor would be fine playing with grandkids every single day of his life.
+That’s not what Megan would choose.
 I don’t want to make the grandkids a part-time job.
 I can see us helping with date nights for them, but we are not a free babysitter that they call every day.
 So, we still have some dreaming and discussing to do on this subject.
 But we’ve got time.

-Avoid some of the turmoil of that new stage of life by discussing you hopes prior.
+Avoid some of the turmoil of that new stage of life by discussing your hopes prior.
 This may even include talking about how much money you’ll spend on those grandkids or even whether you’ll help adult kids with a home purchase or other big-ticket items.

 Talk now to avoid stony silences in the future.

 Dreaming is free.
 Do it often and together.
 Talk about your retirement.
 Even the newlyweds out there – talk about it now.
 Share your hopes and dreams.
 Honor who your spouse is and don’t expect them to change their DNA once they are done with their 8-to-5 season of life.